alexa-samples/skill-sample-nodejs-cloudformation-guide/06_apiGatewaySkill/README.md

 A word of warning: ASK CLI and cfn-deployer only takes you 95% of the way to deploying a FB skill end-to-end, but will ultimately throw an error message due to setting the endpoint URI in the wrong place in the skill manifest (`skill.json`).
 To fix this, please see section "Plugging the endpoint into the skill manifest".

+## Prerequisites

+To deploy this project, you (i.e. your AWS CLI user) need to have permissions for API Gateway (in addition to the basic Lambda, CloudWatch and IAM permissions).
+You can probably get by with fewer permissions, but a convenient selection of managed IAM policies are:
+- AmazonAPIGatewayAdministrator
+- AWSLambda_FullAccess
+- CloudWatchFullAccess
+- IAMFullAccess

 ## Using Lambda to generate a FB feed

 The requirements for a FB feed [are documented here](https://developer.amazon.com/en-US/docs/alexa/flashbriefing/flash-briefing-skill-api-feed-reference.html).
 For this project, we provide dummy text content in JSON format: